 What Do Fathead Minnows Eat and Their Edibility?

 Fathead minnows are the most commonly consumed species, prized for their availability and mild flavor.
-In the wild, what do fathead minnows eat includes algae, small insects, zooplankton, and organic debris, creating a balanced diet that produces quality meat.
+In the wild, what do fathead minnows eat includes algae, small insects, zooplankton, and organic debris, creating a balanced diet that produces quality meat with excellent nutritional value.

 Are Pikeminnows Good to Eat?